 Asset retirement obligations (ARO) associated with the retirement of a tangible long-lived asset are recognized as a liability in the period in which a legal obligation is incurred and becomes determinable.
 The liability is offset by an increase in the carrying amount of the associated asset.
-The cost of the tangible asset, including the initially recognized ARO, is depleted such that the cost of the ARO is recognized over the useful life of the asset.
-The ARO is recorded at fair value, and accretion expense will be recognized over time as the discounted liability is accreted to its expected settlement value.
+The cost of the tangible asset is depleted such that the cost of the ARO is recognized over the useful life of the asset.
+The ARO is recorded at fair value, and accretion expense is recognized over time as the discounted liability is accreted to its expected settlement value.
 The fair value of the ARO is measured using expected future cash outflows discounted at the company's credit-adjusted risk-free interest rate.